softconstruct/gene-ui-icons/CONTRIBUTING.md

 1. **Download**: SVG from Figma or another source.
 2. **Place the SVG**: Add your SVG file to the `svgs/` directory.
-(If directory not exist create it in the root of your cloned repository)
+(If directory not exist create it in the root of your cloned repository).

 ### Using the Create Icon Script